Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Investment to support both an Australian artist and a Thai artist to undertake reciprocal residencies.

-Caption: Image of SAC Gallery in Bangkok and the house in Chiang Mai, Thailand
+Caption: Image of SAC Gallery in Bangkok, Thailand

 About the opportunity